WildWest-Productions/CloudKey-support/PRIVACY_POLICY.md

 By using the licensed application ("The Software", or "This Software") you, the end-user ("You") agree to all the following terms.

 Data This Software collects and/or data you upload using This Software is stored on The Server ("The Server").
 Data on The Server may be visible to the owner(s) of The Server.
+Any file and or data that was generated and or provided to You from This Software may contain your device serial number, and or your user name.

 ### Data that will be collected